On the joint estimation of flow fields and particle properties from Lagrangian data: Interaction of noise and inertia in flow--particle reconstruction

-\Cref{fig: St dp error} shows the absolute bias and random errors of $d_\mathrm{p}$ estimates from joint reconstructions.
-Bias errors increase with both noise level and Stokes number, mirroring the velocity and pressure trends in \cref{fig: St flow error}.
-This likely reflects stronger filtering in the reconstructed flow at higher noise and $St$, which propagates into the particle size estimates.
-The random errors, however, reveal a more nuanced trend.
-As expected, they grow with noise, but they decrease at larger $St$, indicating improved observability of $d_\mathrm{p}$ for high-inertia particles, even though flow reconstruction itself worsens, per \cref{fig: St flow error}.
-This behavior stems from the particle physics loss \eqref{equ: particle physics loss}, which becomes more sensitive to $d_\mathrm{p}$ at high Stokes numbers.
-During training, $d_\mathrm{p}$ is optimized alongside the flow model to yield values of $\tau_\mathrm{p}$ (via \eqref{equ: Reynolds}--\eqref{equ: Schiller-Naumann}) that minimize the residuals of \eqref{equ: up}.
-Per \eqref{equ: response time: general}, $\tau_\mathrm{p}$ scales as $\tau_\mathrm{p} \sim \rho_\mathrm{p} d_\mathrm{p}^{1.313}$ under the Schiller--Naumann drag law, so the sensitivity of $\tau_\mathrm{p}$ to $d_\mathrm{p}$ increases with particle density.
-Heavy particles are thus more effectively optimized in gradient descent, reducing random errors at high $St$.
-The limiting cases illustrate this: when $\tau_\mathrm{p} \to 0$ (ideal tracers), perturbations in $d_\mathrm{p}$ barely affect inertia and the true particle size becomes \emph{nearly} unobservable, especially under high positional errors.
-Nevertheless, the uncertainty about $d_\mathrm{p}$ in the $St \to 0$ limit does not compromise flow reconstruction, since tracer particles track the carrier phase with high fidelity.
+\Cref{fig: St dp error} shows the absolute bias and random errors in the inferred particle diameters from joint reconstruction.
+The bias increases with both noise level and Stokes number, mirroring the trends in the velocity and pressure errors in \cref{fig: St flow error}.
+This likely reflects stronger filtering of the reconstructed flow field at larger noise and $St$, which then propagates into the inferred particle sizes.
+The random error, however, shows a more nuanced trend.
+As expected, it grows with noise, but it decreases as $St$ increases.
+Thus, particles with some degree of inertia make the diameter estimate more repeatable, even though the associated flow reconstruction worsens.
+This behavior is consistent with the particle physics loss \eqref{equ: particle physics loss}, which becomes more sensitive to $d_\mathrm{p}$ at larger Stokes number.
+During training, $d_\mathrm{p}$ is optimized together with the flow model to estimate $\tau_\mathrm{p}$, i.e., through \eqref{equ: Reynolds}--\eqref{equ: Schiller-Naumann}, such that the residuals of \eqref{equ: up} are minimized.
+According to \eqref{equ: response time: general} and \eqref{equ: Schiller-Naumann}, $\tau_\mathrm{p}$ scales as $\tau_\mathrm{p} \sim \rho_\mathrm{p} d_\mathrm{p}^{1.313}$, so the sensitivity of $\tau_\mathrm{p}$ to $d_\mathrm{p}$ increases with particle inertia.
+In the tracer limit, by contrast, perturbations in $d_\mathrm{p}$ have little effect on the dynamics, such the true particle size cannot be determined from track data.
+It should be noted that this lack of information about $d_\mathrm{p}$ does not compromise recovery of the flow field, however, since near-tracer particles closely track the carrier phase.